 Where First Homes come forward in Runnymede Borough, a discount of at least 30% should be applied to the market value of the property, as there is currently no systemic evidence available to support higher levels of discount than this and consequently in the main the minimum discount will be applied in the Borough.

-The income cap for eligibility for First Homes application should be maintained at the amount proposed by the government (£80,000 at the time of writing), as this is in line with the existing criteria for all other low-cost home ownership products in the Borough.
-It is considered that given the high open market house values in Runnymede that it is likely to be counterproductive to apply lower household income caps than this, as that is likely to reduce the number of purchasers who can afford to buy a First Home and increase the risk that they are sold to applicants with no local connection to Runnymede.
+The income cap for eligibility for First Homes application should be maintained at the amount proposed by the government (£80,000 at the time of writing), as this amount is in line with other existing low-cost home ownership products in the Borough.
+It is considered that given the high open market house values in Runnymede that it is likely to be counterproductive to apply lower household income caps than this, as that is likely to reduce the number of residents who can afford to buy a First Home and increase the risk that they are sold to applicants with no local connection to Runnymede.

 Runnymede Borough Council has set its own local connection criteria for the sale of First Homes.
 These are the same local connection criteria as those used in the Council’s Housing Allocation Scheme.